Class ArvoEventHandler<TContract>

 }>>

 • Provides access to the system error event schema configuration.
-The schema defines the structure of error events emitted during execution failures.

 Returns ArvoContractRecord<`sys.${string}.error`, ZodObject<{